+Bonjour and welcome to Chris Allan’s bio page!
 I was born, adopted and then raised in Canada to the age of 14.
-After moving to the U.S. in 1980 with my family, I completed my education, went overseas to Africa teach for a couple of years traveled a lot, became a freelance writer and photographer, and then finally a high school teacher in California, At this point, I have retired from teaching and am delighted to have much more time to dedicate to this wonderful craft as a Sierra Foothills-based photographer.
+After moving to the U.S. in 1980 with my family, I first started taking pictures of family, friends and various adventures with my father’s old Minolta.
+I completed my education with a B.A. at U.C.
+Berkeley, went overseas to Africa to teach for a couple of years, traveled a lot, and had many amazing adventures.

 In 2013, I had my first solo show “Rainbow Connection” at the Sacramento Gay and Lesbian Center.
-Since then, I have completed the General and Fine Art Photography programs at Cosumnes River College, and my photos have been exhibited in Elk Grove, Roseville, Folsom, Sacramento, Clarksburg, Woodland, and San Diego.
+Since then, I have completed the General and Fine Art Photography programs at Cosumnes River College, and my photos have been exhibited in Chico, Davis, Elk Grove, Roseville, Folsom, Sacramento, Clarksburg, Woodland, and San Diego.

 Additionally, I have been honored with a variety of awards in regional juried exhibits, including Elk Grove Artists, Viewpoint Gallery, AARP LGBTQ Art Competition, Sacramento Fine Arts Center, and the California State Fair.
 Along the way, I’ve delved into the world of photographic printing, and learned the craft of cutting my own mats and doing my own framing.